 Not only will you hear from up-and-coming authors Ellen Oh and Soman Chainani and have the opportunity to pick up signed copies of their books, but you could also receive a free copy of Janet Wong’s new book just in time for the Lunar New Year!
 They won’t be available anywhere else at ALA and supplies are limited, so hurry and register to secure your copy!

 Reminder: Early bird registration ends today, Friday, January 17th.

-Dear APALA Members,
+Dear APALA Members and Friends!

 Dear APALA members,

 APALA will be turning 35 in 2015!
 To celebrate and commemorate this milestone, we are planning to hold the first ever APALA conference (there was a joint APALA/CALA conference in 2001) in conjunction with the ALA Annual Conference in San Francisco, a very appropriate location considering the deep history and strong presence of Asian Pacific Islanders in this city known by many names including, Gam Saan.
 And we need your help to make this a success!

 Many of you may remember the grand time we had when we celebrated APALA’s 30th anniversary in Washington, D.C., where the activities included a tour of the White House and a gala dinner.
 In San Francisco, we will not only have tour(s) and a dinner, but we will hold a day-long conference that specifically focuses on the information needs and issues of APA communities.